Picture a scenario where you’ve just finished playing a casual game of soccer with a group of friends.

 The opposite phenomenon – thermal contraction – is said to occur when objects cool as well.

-So, for example, if a soccer ball was to get too hot, it would expand internally and this would place much more tension on the inner bladder and the stitching; possibly even leading to a loss of its spherical shape.
+So, for example, if a soccer ball was to get too hot, it would expand internally and this would place much more tension on the inner bladder and the stitching; possibly even leading to a loss of its roundness.

-What this means for users is that they shouldn’t leave their soccer balls within a hot or cold car trunk, nor leave them outside in the open air, as exposure to the weather elements (rain, hail, wind, etc.) can damage them.
+What this means for users is that they shouldn’t store them in a hot or cold trunk, nor leave them outside in the open air, as exposure to the weather elements (rain, hail, wind, etc.) can damage them.

 2. Full or partial deflation